alphagov/govuk-design-guide/docs/components/components-documentation-template.md

 # Evidence and insights for this component
 # List out all past documentation/supporting material with regards to or realted to this component.
 It can include (1) past design documentation, (2) research findings, and (3) presentations.
 insights:
-  # To list out additional insights duplicate the the fields below (adhering to the formating) but increase the count by one integer.
+  # To add additional insights duplicate the the fields below (adhering to the formating) but increase the count by one integer.
   0:
     # Both title and link are REQUIRED in order for this information to render on the page.
     title: #Delete this comment before entering the name of the insight document.